MCFD No. 1 Volunteer Opportunities

-The largest and most valuable assets to our organization are our Volunteers who call Marion County Fire District #1 home.
+The largest and most valuable assets to our organization are our Volunteers who call Marion County Fire District No. 1 home.

-Since MCFD#1 was formed over 30 years ago with the merger of the Brooks Rural Fire District and Four Corners Fire District establishing an area of emergency coverage of more than 80 square miles.
+Since MCFD No. 1 was formed over 30 years ago with the merger of the Brooks Rural Fire District and Four Corners Fire District establishing an area of emergency coverage of more than 80 square miles.

 Today we meet the emergency needs of citizens with a diversified Career and Volunteer workforce.
 Our programs utilize Volunteers in many capacities, through three different response type positions:

 If You Want To Volunteer

 Fire Chief Kyle McMann and Battalion Chief Mark Bjorklund encourage visits and tours for anyone interested in volunteering.
 They have jobs for everyone, from administration to support personnel, volunteer or career positions.
 They run multiple recruitments every year and always accept applications.

 Volunteer Firefighters Association